 Buckinghamshire has a heritage of working at the forefront of advances in health as the birthplace of the global Paralympic Movement and with the UK National Spinal Injuries Centre based in Stoke Mandeville.
 Large, international firms in the area include Janssen/Johnson and GE Healthcare.
 Buckinghamshire is in the first wave of eight integrated care systems, trialling new, local approaches to health and care provision.
-A major development in the pipeline is the Buckinghamshire Life Sciences Innovation Centre.
+Buckinghamshire will continue to position itself at the forefront of life science innovation, including supporting the innovation campuses at Stoke Mandeville and High Wycombe.